digshake/CSJavaWUSTL/_sources/Module1-Types-and-Names/topic-1-4-assignment.rst

 |CodingEx| **Coding Exercise:**

-The ``SumInput`` program reads two integer values from the input stream and attempts to print the sum.
+The ``E12SumInput`` program reads two integer values from the input stream and attempts to print the sum.
 Unfortunately there is a problem with the last line of code that prints the sum.

    Run the program and look at the result.
 When the input is ``5`` and ``7``, the output is ``Sum is 57``.